 The student who completes the major in East Asian studies will receive a Bachelor of Science in Chinese studies.
 For each student, the study of language will be fully integrated with the study of other disciplines through each year of the college career, ensuring that the graduate will not only be proficient in the language, but that he or she will have achieved an advanced level of understanding across the curriculum.

 Students who want to explore the languages and cultures of East Asia in some depth, but whose primary interests lie elsewhere, may choose a minor in East Asian Studies.
 The 24-hour minor combines a 6-hour core in East Asian culture, 12 hours of upper division Asian language, and 6 hours of electives taught in English.

 Students interested in the study of languages are encouraged to also pursue language courses offered by the department of modern languages and literatures.
 The department offers a variety of Chinese courses, some taught in Chinese and some in English.
-The department also offers a two-year sequence in Japanese.
 In addition, if sufficient demand exists, a self-instructional languages program (SILP) in Korean is available.
 Those interested in Korean are especially encouraged to enroll in one of our exchange institutions in Seoul, South Korea.

 Students also have the opportunity to take Trinity courses taught in target languages as part of the Languages Across the Curriculum (LAC) program.
 LAC courses are taught by faculty members fluent in other languages, and class discussions and assignments in the target language are encouraged.